Weekes, Ammiel & Phebe Small

 2. Phebe Weekes, born 6 June 1749 in Harwich, died there 3 February 1819.

 Ebenezer married (as his second wife and as her second husband) in Harwich, 25 May 1781, Barbara (Godfrey) Small, who was born c.
 1747 and died 11 May 1798, daughter of Jephthah & Bathsheba (Eldridge) Godfrey, and widow of Capt.
 Elijah Small.
-Ebenezer & Barbara were the parents of three daughters.
 Barbara is buried with her first husband, Elijah, in the Weekes lot at Island Pond Cemetery in Harwich.

 Ebenezer married (as his third wife) 1 August 1798 in Harwich, Hannah Fessenden, who was born c.
 1762 and died in Harwich, 7 April 1803, daughter of William & Mehitable (Freeman) Fessenden.
-Ebenezer & Hannah were the parents of three sons, and lie buried in the First Congregational Church Cemetery in Harwich.
+Ebenezer & Hannah lie buried in the First Congregational Church Cemetery in Harwich.

 Last Revised: 6 September 2024